 All of these samples were sewn from Treasurie patterns using fleece.
 You can tell that I like red, can't you?
 I tend to prefer sweatshirt fleece which generally doesn't come in quite as many colors and patterns as Polar fleece.

-PINS – If you find that your pins are slipping out of the fabric, use safety pins instead.
-Quilting pins which are longer can also be used.
+- PINS - If you find that your pins are slipping out of the fabric, use safety pins instead.
+Quilting pins that are longer can also be used.

-THREAD – Sew with a good quality polyester thread.
+BEST THREAD FOR SEWING FLEECE- Sew with a good quality polyester thread.
 Like most sewing projects, a matching thread will be more forgiving of any crooked seams.

-NEEDLES – Use good quality sewing needles and change them often.
+BEST NEEDLES FOR SEWING FLEECE - Use good quality sewing needles and change them often.
 Microtex or ballpoint needles are best.
 Do a test seam and if you get any skipped stitches, try a stretch needle designed for sewing knit fabrics.

-SEWING MACHINE FOOT – Most of the time an all-purpose foot can be used but for really thick fleece, try a walking foot or a Teflon foot.
+BEST SEWING MACHINE FOOT FOR SEWING FLEECE - Most of the time an all-purpose foot can be used but for really thick fleece, try a walking foot or a Teflon foot.
 These specialty feet will prevent the thicker fleece from bunching up and wrinkling.

 PREPARATION - Stay stitching on curved areas such as necklines is important because this fabric is very stretchy.

-HANDSTITCHING – If you don’t have a sewing machine, you could use a backstitch for the seams and blanket stitch for the hems.
+HAND STITCHING FLEECE - If you don't have a sewing machine, you could use a backstitch for the seams and a blanket stitch for the hems.
 Blanket stitch in particular results in a very attractive edge and can be used in conjunction with machine seams.
 If you are an absolute beginner, consider doing a simple up and down stitch called a running stitch.